 e.
 Divide the adjusted weight of all items by the weight of one item, e.g. 100 (all items) divided by 25 (single item) equals 4 (quantity of all items).

 Two Days Before

-(multi-store retailers) Verify all pending transfers are resolved.
-Halt transfers between stores until your physical inventory count is complete.
+- Multistore retailers should also be sure to verify all pending transfers and halt transfers between stores until your physical inventory count is complete.

 One Day Before

 - If you are using Unitech EA500 Plus inventory scanners, you can configure the scanners with your Inventory Event today (to save time tomorrow if there are any issues connecting via your WiFi network).

 - If you are using MC2180 scanners for your inventory, create a specific folder for storing your physical inventory count files.

 a.
 From the Windows® Desktop, right-click in a blank area.